 I have been self-employed building websites since 1998.
 Yes, that is very early in website-land!

-I do graphic design, project management, content editing, image editing, navigation design and site construction in HTML/XHTML.
-I can run formal training sessions for ‘newbies’ in using the Internet.
-I can give you informal training too.
+I do graphic design, project management, content editing, image editing, navigation design and site construction and general maintenance.

 I studied fine art, then managed arts organisations – galleries, theatre companies and festivals.
 In 1996, I began working on websites and databases.